-Michigan earned the 2014 Big Ten Women's Gymnastics Championships title on Saturday, securing its 20th title and first since 2011.
-The Wolverines tallied 197.550 points en route to the team title, followed by Nebraska in second place with 196.950.
-Minnesota finished in third with 196.675 points, Illinois placed fourth with 196.625 and Penn State rounded out the top five with 196.475 points.
+Michigan earned the 2017 Big Ten Women's Gymnastics Championships title on Saturday, securing its 23rd overall and fourth consecutive title.
+The Wolverines tallied 197.300 points en route to the team title, followed by Illinois (196.875).

 Michigan and Nebraska clinched a share of the regular-season Big Ten Women’s Gymnastics Championship on Saturday after each squad finished with an 8-1 Big Ten record.